jeffrey-agyepong/ja-web-design/src/content/post/astro-wordpress-a-web-developers-perspective.md

 ### Why Astro is a better choice
 Astro is a lightweight JavaScript framework for building fast, content-driven websites.
 It addresses the drawbacks of WordPress by delivering a streamlined, performance-optimized solution for small business websites.
 Here's some ways that Astro outshines WordPress:

-- Low Maintenance
+#### Low Maintenance

-- Simplicity
+Astro’s simpler architecture reduces the necessity of ongoing maintenance and frequent updates.

-- Enhanced Security
+#### Enhanced Security
+Astro generates static files, significantly minimizing the risk of cyber attack because it removes the dynamic layer often targeted by hackers.

-- Scalability
+#### Scalability
+Designed with expansion in mind, Astro websites can handle significant growth without performance being compromised.

-- Performance
+#### Performance
+Astro uses a technique called partial hydration that guarantees that only necessary JavaScript is loaded on the site resulting in insanely-quick load times.

 Astro is the ideal solution for small businesses aiming for performance, security, and simplicity, if you are looking to create a new website or redesign your existing one.
-At J.A Web Design, we specialize in utilizing Astro to deliver fast, secure and scalable websites that meet your business needs.
+At <a href="https://jawebdesign.ca/services/web-design" target="_blank">J.A Web Design</a>, we specialize in utilizing Astro to deliver fast, secure and scalable websites suited to meet your business needs.